igorrendulic/smokeless/README.md

 Once it works locally you can init it as firebase project and use FREE [Google's Firebase hosting](https://firebase.google.com/).
 For that you will need to follow Firebase deploy instructions:
 [Firebase tools install and deploy instructions](https://www.firebase.com/docs/hosting/guide/deploying.html)

-## Project Goals

-The main goal was for me to learn ionic, angular, firebase and angularfire frameworks and in progress create an app that would help people reduce or even quit smoking.

 ## Project dependencies (included in project)

 [Angular 1.5.3](https://angularjs.org/)